-- This cycle is only permitted in the FUNCTION MODE MILL, FUNCTION MODE TURN, and FUNCTION DRESS machining modes if a grinding tool has been activated. - Cycle 1030 is DEF-active.
+- You can execute this cycle in the following operating modes: FUNCTION MODE MILL, FUNCTION MODE TURN, FUNCTION MODE GRIND and FUNCTION DRESS. - Cycle 1030 is DEF-active.

-Help graphic Parameter

-Q1006 Edge of grinding wheel?
+Help graphic Parameter Q1006 Edge of grinding wheel?

 Definition of the edge of the grinding tool